-With the new year upon us, it’s time again to look at the top healthcare IT certifications for 2019.
+2019 was a great year of opportunity for healthcare IT careers, and 2020 looks to be at least as promising.
+With the new year upon us, it’s time again to look at the top healthcare IT certifications for 2020.
 As expected, security and data breaches remain a top concern for all healthcare technology organizations, especially hospitals.
 Healthcare data still sells at a premium on the underground market, and organizations are always working to keep their systems protected.
 A single breach can cost a healthcare organization far more than what they spend on security staff and software.

 1. HCISPP – Healthcare Information Security and Privacy Practitioner

-The HCISPP certification is aimed mostly toward medical records managers, risk manager, and security related managers.
-It is managed by the (ISC)2 organization – the nonprofit International Information System Security Certification Consortium, Inc.
+Making the list again is the HCISPP certification, which is aimed mostly toward medical records managers, risk manager, and security related managers.
+It is managed by the (ISC)2 organization: the nonprofit International Information System Security Certification Consortium, Inc. While not all IS security manager positions require this certification, I was able to find at least 800 jobs that did specifically call this out.

 The HCISPP certification covers expertise in these six areas: